MicrosoftDocs/winrt-api/windows.management.deployment/packagemanager_provisionpackageforallusersasync_653384863.md

 ## -remarks
 To provision a package you must be an administrator.
 The app package to be provisioned must be staged, and it must be on the system volume.

 If the package is already provisioned, this performs a "clean" reprovision.
-A "clean" reprovision will remove all previous installs of this package so the package will behave as if this were its first installation.
+A "clean" reprovision will remove all previous installs of this package so the packagee, so that the package will be re-offered to all users that may have previously removed it, as if it were the first provision.
+This will not affect any users that currently have the package installed.

 > [!NOTE]
 > If you are provisioning optional packages, you must specify each optional package individually with its own method call.
 Starting with Windows Build 22000, you can use the overload of [ProvisionPackageForAllUsersAsync](packagemanager_provisionpackageforallusersasync_1152150951.md), to specify additional optional packages to install with a single call.